smithy-lang/smithy/docs/source/spec/core.rst

       - Defines the lifecycle operation used to retrieve the resource.
     * - :ref:`update <update-lifecycle>`
       - :ref:`shape-id`
-      - Defines the lifecylce operation used to update the resource.
+      - Defines the lifecycle operation used to update the resource.
     * - :ref:`delete <delete-lifecycle>`
       - :ref:`shape-id`
-      - Defines the operation used to delete the resource.
+      - Defines the lifecycle operation used to delete the resource.
     * - :ref:`list <list-lifecycle>`
       - :ref:`shape-id`
       - Defines the lifecycle operation used to list resources of this type.